Posts Tagged ‘crash’

 Automotive Journalist on Motorcycle Hurt by Left Turning Car

 If you ride a motorcycle you know you take more chances on the road than if encased in a steel and glass condom.
 An obvious question is how to reduce a rider’s risk?
-The answer is multifold, but starts between the rider’s ears: Develop that innate “spidey sense” that a dumb cager will do the idiot thing, move out of the way, and then watch as life unfolds, with the rider safely out of harm’s way.
+The answer is multifold, but starts between the rider’s ears: Develop that innate “spidey sense” to predict that a dumb cager will do an idiot move, move out of the way, and then watch as life unfolds, with the rider safely out of harm’s way.
 Another tactic is to increase your conspicuity: Wear a bright pink bikini bunny suit with a reflective vest.
 That might work.
 Or not.
 Yet another tactic is to wear personal protective equipment, or what bikers call “gear”.
 Of course thick leather is best, but in the heat of the summer you could pass out from heat exhaustion.
 Mesh is very popular and affordable, but does it protect you in a crash?
 A common impression is that mesh will melt against your skin during a crash, causing you more pain and suffering.
 One needs to ask “Does mesh really melt in a crash”?
 In short, mesh does protect you in a crash, and in general mesh does not melt in a crash.
-Last Update: May 12 2011.
+Last Update: July 08 2013.

 This is my favourite helmet impact diagram.
 Yes, it’s old but there’s nothing more recent, and nothing to indicate that conditions have changed to invalidate the results.
 The source is Dietmar Otte, Medizinische Hochschule Hannover, Abteilung Verkehrsunfallforschung, Germany.
 Note that 35% of impacts occur in the chin area.
 Because I like my chin I ride with a full face helmet.
 This diagram was cited in the Hurt Report, as well as Proficient Motorcycling by David L Hough.